ashutosh294/Inc42/README.md

 - **Run the Docker Container:** Once the Docker image is built, run `docker run -d -p 8080:8080 my-go-app`.
 - **Access the Application:** Visit `http://localhost:8080` in your web browser.

+  ### coding standard enforcement
+  - **Linting and Coding Standards:** We use GolangCI-Lint to enforce coding standards for Go.
+  - **CI Pipeline Integration:** GolangCI-Lint checks are integrated into the CI pipeline for the Go component.

 ### Next.js (TypeScript) Application

 The Next.js application is a simple frontend written in TypeScript.